markround/nkp-cluster-cleaner/README.md

 - To pass in a custom configuration file, use the `--config /path/to/config.yaml` argument to any command.
 A sample configuration file can be created with `nkp-cluster-cleaner generate-config /path/to/config.yaml`.

+### Deletion Of Clusters
+Note that the default for both the CLI tool and the NKP Application is to run in "dry-run" mode, and will just show what _would_ be deleted.

+To actually delete the clusters you must pass in the `--delete` flag to the `delete-clusters` command, or explicitly enable the Helm value in the NKP application.

 ### Web interface
 There is a bundled web interface that displays the cluster deletion status, protection rules, analytics and general configuration.
 Start the built-in Flask-based webserver with the `serve` command that takes the usual arguments to specify port and bind host etc: